Tiny World

 Tiny World is an English nature documentary television series created by Tom Hugh-Jones, and narrated by Paul Rudd.
 The series premiered on October 2, 2020 on Apple TV+, with a second season premiering on April 16, 2021.

 Premise

 Tiny World "showcases nature’s lesser-known tiny heroes.
-Spotlighting small creatures and the extraordinary things they do to survive, each episode is filled with surprising stories and spectacular cinematography."
+Spotlighting small creatures and the things they do to survive, each episode is filled with surprising stories and cinematography."